 Weekly Papers: We will be covering a vast array of material in this course, both in and out of class.
 The basic way that students will be asked to react to this material in writing is with a weekly paper.
 The prompt for the paper each week will only be given out verbally in class, so part of completing this assignment will be acquiring the prompt while in class.
-All papers must be typed in Times New Roman, 12pt font, double-spaced, using 1" margins, conform to competent standards of spelling and grammar, contain at least 250 words (not less than 3/4 page, but no more than 1 page), and substantively respond to the prompt.
+All papers must be typed in Times New Roman, 12pt font, double-spaced. using 1" margins, conform to competent standards of spelling and grammar, contain at least 250 words (not less than 3/4 page, but no more than 1 page), and substantively respond to the prompt.
 In order to be complete, a printed and legible hard copy of the paper must be brought to class on the day it is due within the first 10 minutes of the class period.
-However, in the event that a student cannot deliver a hard copy to class on time, each student is permitted a maximum of two email submissions that must bear a time-stamp showing the email was sent before the paper would otherwise be considered late.
+However, in the event that a student cannot deliver a hard copy to class on time, each student is permitted a maximum of two email submissions that must bear a timestamp showing the email was sent before the paper would otherwise be considered late.
 Late submissions will not be accepted, and thus a weekly paper must be turned in on time or it will be considered incomplete.
-A deduction of 15 points from the total possible for all weekly papers shall be made for each incomplete paper.
 Further specific details on this course requirement will be given in class verbally.
 The weekly papers should be understood collectively as a single assignment, not as an aggregate of individual assignments.
+Grading of the collective weekly paper assignment will be determined as follows at the end of the semester.
+Having all papers complete means earning 150 out of 150; all but one paper complete means earning 100 out of 150; all but two is 75 out of 150; all but three is 60 out of 150; missing a fourth and subsequently missed papers reduces the grade out of 150 by 10 points until a grade of 0 out of 150 is reached after missing 7 papers total.
 Collectively, the weekly papers are worth 150 points, or 15% of the semester grade.
-Important Note: It is impossible to earn an A for the semester unless ALL weekly papers are completed on time.
-It is impossible to earn an A or a B for the semester unless all but one of the weekly papers are completed on time.